devsWithRafi/devsWithRafi/README.md

 ---

 <h3>About Me</h3>
-I’m a Computer Science and Engineering (CSE) student from Bangladesh, learning Data Science and Machine Learning.
+Learning Data Science and Machine Learning.
 I work mainly with Python and tools like NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, PyTorch, TensorFlow, and OpenCV to build clean and efficient projects.
 I enjoy solving real-world problems through code, exploring new technologies, and sharing useful projects and insights with others.
 My future plan is to dive deeper into Deep Learning and become a skilled Machine Learning Engineer.

 ---